codota/tabnine-nvim/README.md

 Sometimes Tabnine may fail to open the browser on Tabnine Hub, in this case use `:TabnineHubUrl` to get Tabnine Hub URL

-## Tabnine Chat - BETA
+## Tabnine Chat
 ![Tabnine Neovim chat](https://github.com/codota/tabnine-nvim/blob/master/examples/lua-chat.gif)
-Tabnine Chat is still in BETA and is available only for Tabnine Pro users.
-To make it work:
+Tabnine chat needs a webview to run, to use it:
 - You will need to build the chat from source, by executing: `cargo build --release` inside `chat/` directory.
 - You may be missing some dependencies to build the chat.
 To fix this, run the following command:
 ```shell